sisl/DividedRectangles.jl/docs/src/theory.md

 # Theory

-The DIRECT (DIvided RECTangles) algorithm is a global optimization method that does not require a known Lipschitz constant.
+The DIRECT (Divided Rectangles) algorithm is a global optimization method that does not require a known Lipschitz constant.
 This characteristic makes it particularly robust and versatile, applicable to a wide range of optimization problems.
 The algorithm operates by dividing the search space into smaller hyper-rectangles and evaluating the function at the center of each rectangle.

 ---
 ### Key Concepts of the DIRECT Algorithm